 The SAT Essay shows how well you understand the passage and use it as the basis for a well-written, well-thought-out response.
-Your essay will be scored by 2 people on 3 dimensions, each with a score of 1-4.
-The scores are then added to create a scale of 2-8 for:
+Your essay will be scored on 3 dimensions, each on a 2-8 scale:

 Reading: A successful essay shows that you understood the passage, including the interplay of central ideas and important details.
 It also shows effective use of textual evidence.